 The insights are clear: most important features for prediction were per capita expenditure (that accounts for short-run household purchase power), household localization in a rural area (that accounts for the fact that household is isolated on the space and systematically far away from principal urban settlements), altitude (that accounts for household exposure to extreme low temperature events), public goods (that can be measuring the presence of the government on public spaces were households are located) and concrete walls (that is capturing the quality of household construction materials.
 The other features reported on Figure above tells a similar story.
 Following these results, we confirm a finding that is in line with disaster risk reduction main guidelines: it is necessary to make long-term investment to systematically reduce vulnerabilities to create resilience in communities by achieving socio-economic development of population.
 Development is a goal that would be achieved at a slow rate, according to historical data there were few examples of rapid development of communities, but these are considered exceptions (cases of study).
 For instance, human development index tends to evolute slowly over periods of 6 years ().
-It is worth highlighting the fact that in the short-term, that is the important term for this analysis, machine learning models can be used to minimize resource utilization and, in the best of the cases, save important resources that communities may invest in their future development (Bosher et al., 2022).
+It is worth highlighting the fact that in the short-term, that is the important term for this analysis, machine learning models can be used to minimize resource utilization and, in the best of cases, save important resources that communities may invest in their future development (Bosher et al., 2022).

 Conclusions, recommendations and future research